zio/zio-protoquill/README.md

    run(joes) // SELECT p.name, p.age FROM Person p WHERE p.name = 'Joe'
    ```
  - If you have not implemented `io.getquill._` or are importing components one by one, you will need to add this import.
 Unlike in Scala2-Quill where methods such as `query`, `quote`, etc... come from your context (e.g. in `val ctx = new PostgresJdbcContext(...); import ctx._`), in ProtoQuill these methods come from the [Dsl object](https://github.com/getquill/protoquill/blob/master/quill-sql/src/main/scala/io/getquill/Dsl.scala) which is exported to `io.getquill`.
 If you want to import the minimal amount of components, you will at least need `io.getquill.quote` and `io.getquill.query`.
- - TBD: Dynamic Batch Queries are not supported, batch queries that have multiple clauses Need to be inline.
-In order to be able to cross-compile them, make the entire batch-query be in a single run expression (this may be too expensive so I will try to introduce dynamic batch to ProtoQuill based on user-ask).
  - TBD: Warnings will occur when there are encoders for some type T but not decoders for it.
 This is due to possible Quat issues.
  - TBD: The `Embedded` construct is not strictly required in some cases (review cases, Embedded[T] summon is also supported).